cameronraysmith/IaC/dev/terraform/gcp/notebooks/README.md

 ### data disk management

 The data disk associated to a given `notebooks_name` is retained and reattached even after running `make down` and `make up`.
-This is useful to avoid losing work, especially when preemptibility is enabled.
+This is useful to avoid losing work, especially when [spot/preemptibility][gcpspot] is enabled (not currently supported by the [terraform google_notebooks_instance resource][gni]).
 However, this is associated to a cost for retaining the persistent disk.
 If you want to disable this behavior and delete the data disk automatically when destroying a machine, set `no_remove_data_disk = false` in [terraform.tfvars](./terraform.tfvars).
 To manually delete the data disk associated to the current value of `notebooks_name`, run `make -n delete_data_disk` to verify the correct disk would be deleted and then rerun without `-n` to delete the data disk.

 ## machine images